GavinBremmer/developing-software-intro-assignment-4/README.md

 # Generic Typescript Package

 This is a generic typescript project that can be used as a boilerplate.
-Additional functionality to come.

 This project contains the following packages: